Forgly

 How do I calculate a running total (cumulative sum) in SQL?

-A running total adds up values up to and including the current row, ordered by a column such as date — a window function does this in one pass.
+A running total (also called a cumulative sum or running sum) adds up values up to and including the current row, ordered by a column such as date.
+A single window function — SUM(amount) OVER (ORDER BY ...) — computes it in one pass, with no self-join, on PostgreSQL, MySQL 8+, SQL Server, and SQLite 3.25+.
 SUM(amount) OVER (...) is a windowed sum — it does not collapse rows like GROUP BY does.
 ORDER BY order_date defines the direction the total accumulates.
 ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW limits the sum to all rows from the start up to the current one.
-Add PARTITION BY customer_id to keep a separate running total per customer.
+Add PARTITION BY customer_id to keep a separate running total per customer (see the second query).

 Does this work in PostgreSQL, MySQL, SQL Server, and SQLite?